Foundations of Interpersonal Neurobiology (IPNB)

 The Certificate reflects the total hours earned in continuing education units (CEUs).

 Why does this matter?
 Oregon non-credit certificates are approved on a case-by-case basis.
 A non-credit certificate’s rigor is determined by the college, following national education and industry training benchmarks.
 The state’s approval criteria are designed to maintain the integrity of the certificates.
-As a graduate of Foundations of Interpersonal Neurobiology, you can be confident that appropriate oversight and review has assured our program’s quality and applicability.
+As a graduate of Foundations of Interpersonal Neurobiology, you can be confident that appropriate oversight and review have assured our program’s quality and applicability.

 Do I have to be online during the live Tuesday class?